Configuring an application pipeline

 - Adding a pipeline on premises

 When you add a pipeline on premises, you define all the stages and tasks that you want to do on each system.
 For example, if you are using branches, you can start a build when a branch is merged.
 If you are using a QA system, you can run test tasks to validate application data.

-Previous topic Managing notifications Next topic Adding a pipeline on Pega Cloud Services
+Previous topic Configuring and running pipelines with Deployment Manager 3.4.x Next topic Adding a pipeline on Pega Cloud Services